wamp-proto/wamp-proto/spec/README.md

 	com.myapp.mytopic1
 	com.myapp.myprocedure1
-	com.myapp.mymodule.somerror
+	com.myapp.myerror1

-The URIs are understood to form a global, hierarchical namespace for WAMP.
+The URIs are understood to form a single, global, hierarchical namespace for WAMP.

+> The namespace is unified for topics, procedures and errors - these different resource types do NOT have separate namespaces.
+>

 To avoid resource naming conflicts, we follow the package naming convention from Java where URIs SHOULD begin with (reversed) domain names owned by the organization defining the URI.

 URI components (the parts between between `.`) MUST NOT contain `.` and MUST NOT be empty (zero-length strings).

 > We cannot allow `.` in component strings, since `.` is used to separate components, and WAMP associates semantics with resource hierarchies such as in pattern-based subscriptions.
 We cannot allow empty (zero-length) strings as components, since this has special meaning to denote wildcard components with pattern-based subscriptions.

->
+URIs MUST NOT contain `#`, which is reserved for internal use by *Dealers* and *Brokers*.

 URI components SHOULD match the regular expression `[a-z][a-z0-9_]*` (that is start with a letter, followed by zero or more letters, digits or `_`).